Getting Pain Behind Knee?

 Anterior Cruciate Ligament or ACL Injuries

-Anterior Cruciate Ligament is a tissue band that passes through the knee joint’s front side, linking bones and supporting the knee stability.
+The Anterior Cruciate Ligament is a tissue band that passes through the knee joint’s front side, linking bones and supporting knee stability.
 ACL injuries usually occur from sudden stops or direction shifts.
-This condition also causes pop sound that is followed by inside knee oain (pain) and inflammation.
+This condition also causes a pop sound that is followed by inside knee pain and inflammation.

 ACL damage is regarded as a serious injury, disabling the sufferer’s normal knee flexion for a prolonged time.
 This condition is usually treated by reconstructive surgery.